-SWRK 1010 (formerly SWRK 2010): Social Sustainability, Social Work and

-Entrepreneurship is designed to introduce you to the knowledge, skills, and values of the profession.
+SWRK 1010: Social Sustainability, Social Work and Entrepreneurship is designed to introduce you to the knowledge, skills, and values of the profession.
 In addition to beginning your professional education, it is intended to help you think through your decision to become a social worker, as well as to help us get to know you.